 Instead she touched down in that barn decades ahead of schedule.
 Suicide would act as the trigger.
 She contemplated, among the curious horses and their swishing tails, how she should do it.
 A hundredth of a second later, she sensed something that interrupted her plans.

 It was not something that could be seen by human or horse eyes.
 Bombi caught a glimpse of the Source behind the world at that moment.
-She saw one of her opportunities to claim the record.
-She saw that it wouldn’t work.
+She saw one of her opportunities to claim the record and why it wouldn’t work.
 The reason was simple.
-The knowledge of the assistant’s tool had come from the traveling tree.
+Knowledge of the assistant’s tool had come from the traveling tree.
 The tree knew all of this world, but could not know anything truly beyond it.
 It forged the world’s ground and so became inseparable.
 Bombi, fully fused to its mind, could not transcend the lands of Shook and Cain either.

 She stood silently, but what was left of her emotions raged inside her.
 The smells of the barn brought back memories of Timorrow.
 She saw him rotting at the bottom of Lampworm Bay and it seemed to her that the image was the entire world.
 As long as her uncle was dead and decaying, then everything was.
 The elements could not be separated.
 The traveling tree proved that.
 Bombi would have to use something wholly immaterial to escape.
 It would have to be nothing but wits and will.